cmuparlay/parlaylib/datatypes/slice.md

 ---|---
 `bool operator==(slice<It, S> s1, slice<It, S> s2)` | Returns true if the given slices refer to the same iterator range

-Note that `operator==` is only well defined when the two slices refer to iterator ranges that are subranges of a common range.
+Note that `operator==` is only well defined when the two slices refer to iterator ranges that are subranges of the same range.
 Comparing iterators from different containers is undefined behavior.